Age UK Advice Line

-Karen English, Age UK Contact Centre Advisor, talks about how her team help older people.
+Karen English, Age UK Contact Centre Advisor, talks about some of the ways her team support people in later life.

 In winter, a lot of our calls are about broken boilers, people being cold, and people concerned about others being cold.

-The company recommend she spoke to us and we referred her to her local Age UK, and sent out a factsheet on help with heating costs.
+The company recommended she spoke to us and we referred her to her local Age UK, and sent out a factsheet on help with heating costs .

 If you’re feeling lonely